 The temporary spare tire is designed for emergency use only.
-The original tire should be repaired or replaced at the first opportunity, then reinstalled.
-Do not exceed speeds of 50 M. P. H. when using the temporary spare tire.
+The original tire should be repaired or replaced at the first opportunity and reinstall.
+Do not exceed speeds of 50 MPH.
 Refer to Owner's Manual for complete details.

 TIRE INFLATION PRESSURES